cisagov/ScubaGear/baselines/aad.md

 <!--Policy: MS.AAD.1.1v1; Criticality: SHALL -->
 - _Rationale:_ The security risk of allowing legacy authentication protocols is they do not support MFA.
 Blocking legacy protocols reduces the impact of user credential theft.
 - _Last modified:_ June 2023

+#### MS.AAD.1.2v1
+Example of an added SCB Policy.

+- _Rationale:_
+  - 1st sentence: Security risk if policy is not implemented.
+"The security risk of [context of policy]"
+  - 2nd sentence: How this policy minimizes this risk.
+By [Verb] the risk of [Vulnerability] is minimized."
+- _Last modified:_ June 2023

 ### Resources